Olly Cracknell

-Oliver Cracknell (born 26 May 1994) is a professional rugby union player who plays as a flanker or number 8 for Premiership Rugby club Leicester Tigers.
+Oliver Cracknell (born 26 May 1994) is a Welsh professional rugby union player who plays as a flanker or number 8 for Premiership Rugby club Leicester Tigers.
 He is also a Wales Rugby Union international.

 Club career

 Cracknell was part of the Leeds academy and as a teenager he toured South Africa with Leeds Grammar School in 2012.
 After that he was invited to spend 2013 with Border Bulldogs where he played for their youth team.
 Cracknell then joined RGC 1404 where his performances led to a first professional contract with Ospreys.

 Cracknell made his club debut for Ospreys during the 2014-2015 season.
 He played in their 2017 League semi-final elimination against Munster.
 After making over 100 appearances for the Welsh region in November 2021 it was announced that Cracknell would leave to join London Irish.

 Cracknell signed for Leicester Tigers on 12 May 2022.
 He made his Leicester debut on 10 September 2022 in a 24-20 defeat away to Exeter Chiefs during the opening round of the season and then scored his first try for Leicester the following week against Newcastle Falcons.
 That season Cracknell scored a try during their Champions Cup quarter-final defeat against Leinster and also played in their Premiership semi-final elimination to Sale Sharks.